fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs unverified %}
-Boolean indicating if the change task is unverified.
+Boolean indicating if the Configuration Item (CI) in the CMDB has not been confirmed as valid by a trusted discovery or reconciliation process.
 {% enddocs %}

 {% docs monitor %}